Systemic lupus erythematosus

 • Incidence: 5-10/100,000.

-• Family accumulation: in approx. 10%.
+• Familial cluster: in about 10%.

-• Patients are rarely younger than 5 years.
+• Patients are rarely younger than 5. years.

-• Multifactorial etiology and trigger factors.
+• Multifactorial aetiology and trigger factors.

-• UV rays.
+• UV radiation.

-• Genetics (e.g.: Mutation in the TREX1 gene, association with HLA-DR3 (in Caucasians), HLA-DR1 and -DR2 (in Asians).
+• Genetics (e.g.: Mutation in the TREX1 gene, association with HLA-DR3 (in Caucasians), HLA-DR1 and -DR2 (in Asians)).

-• Medicines (see drug-induced lupus erythematosus).
+• Drugs (see drug-induced lupus erythematosus).

-• Estrogens (e.g. exacerbation during pregnancy).
+• Estrogens (e.g.: exacerbation in pregnancy).

 • Viral infections.